 If a job you’re applying for requests a cover letter — or gives you the option to include one — you should definitely take the time to write a strong one.
-A survey published in Business and Professional Communication Quarterly found that 56% of employers want applicants to provide a cover letter with their application.
+A reported 83% of hiring managers say a cover letter is important when determining if they want to hire a candidate.
 But, what makes a strong cover letter?
 And how do you write a convincing cover letter if you have limited (or no) work experience?

 Before even writing a cover letter, make an effort to make a personal connection with someone who works at the company, said Rob Barnett, headhunter and author of “Next Job, Best Job: A Headhunter’s 11 Strategies To Getting Hired Now.”

 “LinkedIn, Google and the company website are the obvious first places to start putting on your detective gear and finding out who’s making the first-level decision in the places where you want to apply,” he said.
 “Wait to write your cover letter until after you’ve successfully had at least one or more contacts with another employee at the company who knows the boss, or any mutual connections you can find.
 A warm, connected cover letter will beat a cold first approach every time for two reasons: The hiring manager will be much more open to connecting with someone who has been referred by a person they respect, and you’ll be able to speak with knowledge about what’s most important to them.
 You’ll replace all the typical ‘blah blah’ speak with proof that you know what’s going on in that business.”